 - It needs to stand out from whatever background it’s on.

 - It needs to be reserved for key calls to action so not to get overused on the site.

 5. Common design principle breakdown

-And the worst thing you can't afford in 2021 is making your website visitors think hard in order to take simple steps.
-For example, they’ve already known where to find logos and taglines (in the top left of a page), and menus (in the top right), and About or Contact pages, etc. Not a good time for surprises, right?
+And the worst thing you can’t afford in 2021 is making your website visitors think hard to take simple steps.
+For example, they’ve already known where to find logos and taglines (in the top left of a page), menus (in the top right), About or Contact pages, etc. Not a good time for surprises, right?

 Great start, but I’m afraid it’s time to wrap up.
 We wish you luck in whatever comes next to make your website design work for you in 2021.
 And remember, you have your PieSoft user experience design team to help you walk this long and winding road.